soultice/fips/README.md

     }
 }

-moxy::export_plugin!(register);
+pimps::export_plugin!(register);

 extern "C" fn register(registrar: &mut dyn PluginRegistrar) {
     registrar.register_function("{{Name}}", Box::new(Random));
 }
 ```

-Above code registers the plugin on the moxy plugin registry.
+Above code registers the plugin on the P.I.M.P.S plugin registry.
 The plugins `name` `{{Name}}` will be matched when a matching rule is found, the `json serializeable(!)` return value will be used to replace your pattern in the matching rule.

 Example `config.yaml`